jiangwenyuan/nuster/README.md

 It accepts units like `m`, `M`, `g` and `G`.
 By default, the size is 1024 * 1024 bytes, which is also the minimal size.

-Note that it only decides the memory used by hash table not keys.
+Note that it only decides the memory used by hash table buckets not keys.
 In fact, keys are stored in memory zone which is limited by `data-size`.

 **dict-size** is different from **number of keys**.
 New keys can still be added to hash